dr2lopez/entitlement-inventory/draft-ietf-ivy-entitlement-inventory.md

 The entitlement modeling augments "network-inventory" in the ietf-network-inventory module in {{BaseInventory}} with a top-level entitlements container according to the following tree:

-Figure 1 depicts the relationship between the Entitlement Inventory model and other models.
+{{fig-ModelRelationship}} depicts the relationship between the Entitlement Inventory model and other models.
 The Entitlement Inventory model enhances the model defined in the base network inventory model with entitlement-specific attributes and centralized entitlement management capabilities.

 ~~~
    +----------------------+